This article originally appeared on Bitaml.com, and is re-posted here with permission

-While regulations will no doubt increase in this area, for today, we’re advising businesses to get a head start.
+More specific regulations will no doubt increase in this area eventually, but it appears that more penalties are beginning now.
+In light of this reality, we’re advising businesses to get a head start.

 Taking cybersecurity seriously today also yields other advantages.
 It will make businesses more trustworthy to transact with, and ultimately more competitive in the long run, since they will have had more time to build that trust within the broader market.

 Our recommendation is to use the New York Department of Financial Services (NYDFS) framework on cybersecurity since it is written specifically in the context of cryptocurrency.
 While other states do have similar frameworks, they are not quite as specific or mature as the NYDFS guidelines.

 For best practices on policies, we look to NYDFS 200.16 as they seem to be the most mature and comprehensive.
 It’s only a few pages of the larger document and relatively straightforward.